Photo above from Flickr, by 7beachbum. No edits made.

 Photo from Wikimedia, Creative Commons, by Richard Eriksson.
 No edits made

 Straeto bus stops are easy to identify.
-They are all marked with the Straeto BS logo, a red circle with a yellow S. Some bus stops are only a pole with the logo on top and timetables attached, others have a shelter for you to wait for the bus in.
+They are all marked with the Straeto BS logo, a red circle with a yellow "S".
+Some bus stops are only a pole with the logo on top and timetables attached, while others have a shelter for you to wait in.

-To find out where the nearest bus stop is, you can search on the website or check the live map in the Straeto app, which also allows you to track the location of all buses.
+To find the nearest bus stop, you can search on the Straeto website or check the live Reykjavik bus map in the Straeto app.
+It also allows you to track the location of all Straeto bus systems in Reykjavik.

 Photo from Mjodd website.
 No edits made.
 The Mjodd service center connects many Reykjavik bus lines.

-It’s not guaranteed that one bus will get you where you need to go, you might have to switch between buses.
-There are several bus stops in the capital region that are specifically designed to connect routes from across the bus network for easy transfer.
+You might have to switch businesses to get where you need to go.
+The Capital Region (Reykjavik and surrounding areas) has several bus stops specifically designed to connect routes from across the bus network for easy transfer.

 These stops are Fjordur, Asgardur, Hamraborg, Mjodd and Artun.
-The journeys are strategically planned so that buses arrive simultaneously to make switching buses easy for commuters.
+The journeys are planned so that buses arrive at the same time, making it easy for commuters to switch buses.

-The bus stops Hlemmur, Spongin, and Haholt are also connection stops, but waiting times might be longer there since their timetables aren’t specifically designed to make transfers smoother.
+The bus stops, Hlemmur, Spongin, and Haholt, are also connection stops, but waiting times might be longer since their timetables aren’t specifically designed for smooth transfers.

 How Do I Pay For the Bus in Reykjavik?